tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 are used to implement custom behavior.
 You can get their names and values from the schema and use in the role or application code.

-In the example below, the user-defined ``env`` annotation is used to provide names of environment variables that can store values of configuration options:
+Example: the ``env`` user-defined annotation is used to provide names of environment variables from which the configuration values can be taken.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_fromenv/http_api.lua
     :language: lua